 Here are the major points that affect American businesses:

 - MSDSs will henceforth be called “Safety Data Sheets” (SDS).
-The new SDS will be standardized to have 16 sections:
+The new SDS will be standardized into 16 sections:

 - By December 1, 2013, employers who are subject to the HCS (29 CFR 1910.1200) are required to have trained their employees on the new SDS format and label elements.

-- By June 1, 2015, chemical manufacturers, importers, distributors and employers must be in compliance with the new GHS changes.
+- By June 1, 2015, chemical manufacturers, importers, distributors, and employers must be in comply with the new GHS changes.

 - After December 1, 2015, chemical containers cannot be shipped unless they have the new, GHS-compliant labels.

-- By June 1, 2016, all employers must have their hazard communication program updated to reflect the GHS modifications and their employees appropriately re-trained.
+- By June 1, 2016, all employers must have their hazard communication program updated to reflect the GHS modifications they must have their employees appropriately re-trained.

-Why GHS?
-Many countries have regulations similar to the Hazard Communication Standard, but the differences in their requirements frequently require a chemical producer to affix two, three or even more labels when shipping abroad, in order to comply with the rules of other agencies, states and countries.
-Even in the United States, the Consumer Product Safety Commission, Department of Transportation, Environmental Protection Agency and the Occupational Safety and Health Administration each have different classification and label requirements.
-The GHS is an attempt to standardize these requirements throughout the world, so that anyone, anywhere in the world, could look at a single label and know the health and physical hazards of the container’s contents.
-This will both increase the level of worker protection and facilitate global trade of chemicals.
-OSHA also asserts the new standard will “result in cost savings to American businesses of more than $475 million in productivity improvements, fewer safety data sheet and label updates and simpler new hazard communication training.” https://www.osha.gov/dsg/hazcom/HCSFactsheet.html
+Many countries have regulations that are similar to the Hazard Communication Standard.
+Still, the difference in their requirements is that they frequently require a chemical producer to affix two, three, or even more labels when shipping abroad.
+This is to comply with the rules of other agencies, states, and countries.
+In the United States, the Consumer Product Safety Commission, Department of Transportation, Environmental Protection Agency and the Occupational Safety and Health Administration have different classification and label requirements.
+The GHS aims to standardize these requirements throughout the world so that anyone, can look at a single label and know the health hazards and physical hazards of the container’s contents.
+This will both increase the level of worker protection and facilitate the global trade of chemicals.
+OSHA also declares that the new standard will “result in cost savings to American businesses of more than $475 million in productivity improvements, fewer safety data sheet and label updates, and simpler, new hazard communication training.” https://www.osha.gov/dsg/hazcom/HCSFactsheet.html

-OSHA in 2016 published an information document that updates the OSHA Hazard communication Requirements that are compatible with the Globally Harmonized System (GHS) in a 432 page document identified as OSHA 3844-02*2016 and can be found at https://www.osha.gov/Publications/OSHA3844.pdf.
+In 2016, OSHA published an information document that updates the OSHA Hazard Communication Requirements that are compatible with the Globally Harmonized System (GHS) in a 432 page document identified as OSHA 3844-02*2016.
+This can be found at https://www.osha.gov/Publications/OSHA3844.pdf.

-Atlantic Environmental’s team of industrial hygiene and safety professionals are prepared to help guide you through the transition to the GHS modifications to your Hazard Communication Program.
+Atlantic Environmental’s team of industrial hygiene and safety professionals are prepared to help guide you through the transition of adding GHS modifications to your Hazard Communication Program.
 This includes revising annual hazard communication training requirements, updating written programs, and performing on-site training.

-Our primary service areas for Hazard Communications are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Hazard Communications are: New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the US but additional travel charges will be applied.